Cara-Jo/cojorado/_posts/articles/2015-02-03-that-one-time-i-wrote-an-app-for-a-watch.md

 Seriously, I love tacos.

 When I'm running, all I can think about is tacos.
 Sometimes, I think about pizza, but mostly it's tacos.
-I wonder, "how many tacos can I eat when I get home?" quite often.
+I often wonder, "how many tacos can I eat when I get home?".

 It has come to the point where I now need  real-time data on how many tacos I've earned during a run.